-Mattresses are one of those ubiquitous household items that can be a huge headache when it comes to recycling.
+Mattresses are one of those common household items that can be a huge headache when recycling.
 Many thrift and secondhand stores don’t want them, and it can be tough to track down a recycling program that accepts them.

 That said, sending your used mattress to the landfill can come with a hefty impact on the planet.
-An estimated 40 million mattresses are disposed of in the U.S. every year, and a mattress can take up as much as 40 cubic feet in a landfill — making it that much more important to recycle your old one.
+An estimated 20 million mattresses are disposed of in the U.S. every year.
+Amazingly, a double mattress can take up as much as 60 cubic feet in a landfill (you can calculate the space your mattress will fill here) — making it that much more important to recycle your old one.

 Despite the difficulties, it can be done!
 Read on for the lowdown on reusing and recycling your old mattress to help keep landfills empty.

 If your mattress is still in very good condition, it may be easiest to look for a new owner within your own social circles.
-Ask friends and family members if they know anyone who needs a mattress and offer up yours for free, or check with churches, homeless shelters and community centers in your neighborhood.
+Ask friends and family members if they know anyone who needs a mattress and offer up yours for free, or check with churches, homeless shelters, and community centers in your neighborhood.
+Perhaps a child going off to college could use it, as well.

 If that doesn’t pan out, you may also be able to give your mattress away through Freecycle or sell it on sites like Craigslist.